emmercm/igir/docs/input/reading-archives.md

 <sup>1</sup> may require you to install SDL2 manually, see the [chdman-js README](https://github.com/emmercm/chdman-js#readme).
 </small>

+!!! note

+    Igir will not read the contents of archives within archives.
+A warning will be [logged](../advanced/logging.md) for any archive found within an archive.

 **You should prefer archive formats that have CRC32 checksum information for each file.**

 By default, Igir uses CRC32 information to [match ROMs](../roms/matching.md) to DAT entries.
 If an archive already contains CRC32 information for each file, then Igir doesn't need to extract any file to compute its CRC32.
 This can save a lot of time on large archives.